Federated-Manga/federated-manga-docs/content/en/docs/spec/server_server.md

 Federated Manga servers use the Server-Server APIs to communicate with each other.
 Servers use these APIs to push catalog changes to each other in real-time, and to retrieve older catalog entries from each other.
 Much of the design is borrowed from the [Matrix project](https://matrix.org) and has simply been adapted for use with manga distribution.
+One key difference is that the Server-Server (Federation) API should also be used by (e.g. mobile) clients for the health of the network, to reduce the impact of having a large proportion of leechers.

 ## Server Discovery